Skip to main content

 Send Email from Google Sheets

-You can also send emails through Sparkpost, SendGrid and Google's own Gmail service.
+You can also send emails through Sparkpost, Resend, SendGrid and Google's own Gmail service.

 Configure SES in Sheets